Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/dome.rst

    implemented by Dalai Felinto with sponsorship from SAT - Society for Arts and Technology within the SAT Metalab
-   `immersion research program <http://paulbourke.net/miscellaneous/domemirror/BlenderiDome/>`__, that involves rendering the scene 4 times and placing the subsequent images onto a mesh designed especially such that the result, when viewed with an orthographic camera, is a fisheye projection.
+   `immersion research program <http://paulbourke.net/miscellaneous/domemirror/BlenderiDome/>`__, that involves rendering the scene four times and placing the subsequent images onto a mesh designed especially such that the result, when viewed with an orthographic camera, is a fisheye projection.